top of page

 Peter Majors

 The goal of this post is to make calculating sabermetrics so easy that anyone can compute them.
 More specifically, it is to make easier calculating a certain type of sabermetric, what I call “league normalized statistics".
 In recent years, two of the most popular of these have become On-Base Plus Slugging Plus (OPS+) and Weighted Runs Created Plus (WRC+).
-These are the metrics I will be teaching you how to calculate in this post.
+These are the metrics I will teach you how to calculate.

 Below is a screenshot of the excel file I used which contains these statistics: